ritobanrc/ritobanrc.github.io/_posts/2021-11-26-right-wing-themes-in-fantasy.md

+---
-# Complaining Right Wing Themes in Fantasy
+title: Complaining about Right Wing Themes in Fantasy
+---

 there are so many right wing fantasy fans they're usually like larpers who wanna imagine a world that only has white men and is free from any modern complexities and is just generally socially regressive